laur196/Media-advertising-performance-optimization-November-2023--April-2024-/README.md

 ![image](Media advertising performance optimization 1.JPG)
 ![image](Media advertising performance optimization.JPG)

-<a href."Media advertising performance optimization.pdf">Download the full report here</a>
+<a href="Media advertising performance optimization.pdf">Download the full report here</a>

 ##Sales Performance Gap Analysis and Discount Strategy Optimization
 *….by examining how product performed regionally and the influence discount had on each product.*